(2024) Uprooted: Incomplete Family Portrait - Ghosts I, II, III, & IV and the Bleaching of Roots

 (2023) Memory Behind Steel

-Discarded wood, vinyl, acetate and paper print, mesh, concrete, threat on plaster.
-595 x 430 mm
+Discarded wood, vinyl, acetate and paper print, mesh, concrete, threat and plaster.

 Series of artworks exploring how the imposed geometry of urban landscapes reinforces systems of oppression and disconnects us from nature.
 Embracing the concept of "unfinished" as a pathway to new narratives.
 Incompleteness serves as an invitation, not a limit.
 Conventional urban design often prioritizes isolated, polished spaces, stifling urban vitality and diversity.